junxit/us-congress-bills-111/metadata.md

 - 2009-02-04 — Introduced in House
 - 2009-02-04 — Referred to the House Committee on Natural Resources.
 - 2009-02-04 — Sponsor introductory remarks on measure.
 (CR E212)
+- 2009-02-06 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-02-25 — Subcommittee Hearings Held.
+- 2009-04-22 — Committee Consideration and Mark-up Session Held.
+- 2009-04-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-04-22 — Subcommittee on Insular Affairs, Oceans and Wildlife Discharged.
+- 2009-07-10 — Placed on the Union Calendar, Calendar No. 103.
+- 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-196.
+- 2009-07-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-196.